WHEN IS MY CHILD EMANCIPATED?

 support even though she was on public assistance.
 The rationale?
 The girl

 had had the child after leaving her mother's HOME, against her mother's

 wishes, and to escape her mother's control.
 She also refused her father's

 offer to move in with him and his new wife.
 She clearly wanted to be free

 of her parents and do things her own way.

-In a similar case, a child moved out of her mother's HOME to live
+In a similar case, a child moved out of her mother's HOME to live with

-the child had no choice but to move out of her father's two room efficiency
+child had no choice but to move out of her father's two room efficiency

 apartment which was too small to accommodate him, the child and her baby.